zencane/zencane.github.io/README.md

 ## The main blog is [here](https://zencane.github.io/blog/main.html)
 #### Recent Changes
 - updated this README.md file
+- added hypertext reference from page previews to page
 - added more pages and updated images
 - added a github action!
 - added a fade-in effect for divs using css and jquery